Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/6-linux-booting-debug.md

 establishes an Ethernet connection to the target board that is already running the Linux OS.

-For more information, see the Embedded Design Tools web page [Support Resources](#support-resources).

 ## Requirements

 In this chapter, the target platform refers to a Zynq SoC board.
 The